We value, and HLC requires, student identity verification and academic integrity validation.

-1. Include information about each type of assessment in the syllabus.
-Communicate expectations for proctored exams and link to the Exam Support webpage for more information.
+Include information about each type of assessment in the syllabus.
 If you require online proctoring, include technical requirements (internet, audio, video) that may incur costs not included in tuition and fees.
 If exams must be taken at a testing center, note who will be responsible for any proctoring service fees.

-4. Build in a reminder and a convenient link to the exam request form in the module 2 weeks prior to the exam, and a copy in the exam week.
-Include a copy of information from the syllabus explaining the exam format and what to review.
+Build in a reminder and a convenient link to the exam request form again in the exam week.
+Include (or rather link to) a copy of information from the syllabus explaining the exam format and what to review.

-5. Exams must be ready to be released at least 2 weeks prior to the exam date.
-Confirming and communicating with proctors in preparation to administer an exam takes time.
+Exams must be released at least 2 weeks prior to the exam date.
+Confirming and communicating with proctors takes time.

-7. Instructors need to be accessible after regular business hours during exam periods, considering that most online students must schedule exams in after-work hours.
-A cell phone number to text or call is ideal, shared with the proctor if not the student as well.
+Instructors need to be accessible after regular business hours during exam periods, considering that most online students must schedule exams in after-work hours.
+A cell phone number to text or call is ideal.